News

 Learning From European Prisons

-Imagine a perfect world where the recidivism rate is low, prisons are not overcrowded, and offenders are rehabilitated.
-The correctional system in some European countries, such as Germany and the Netherlands have made this a reality.
+By Dianne Frazee-Walker Imagine a perfect world where the recidivism rate is low, prisons are not overcrowded, and offenders are rehabilitated.
+The correctional system in some European countries, such as Germany and the Netherlands, has made this a reality.
+In February, a group of American corrections officials, judges, prosecutors, and public defenders conducted research that

 Read More »